AliAsgharGill/NextJS-Learn/next/README.md

 ### If we do console.log() in server component, we will output in terminal instead of browser console.

-### But server components have some limitions, can't use Hooks(useState, useMemo, useEffect,..etc) and events(onClick, onChange ... etc).
+### But server components have some limitations, can't use Hooks(useState, useMemo, useEffect,..etc) and events(onClick, onChange ... etc).

 ### _Client Components_

-### we need to use a directive "use client" to make any compoentn client components.
-Now componenent can access the API of browser.
+### we need to use a directive "use client" to make any component client components.
+Now component can access the API of browser.

 ### Client Component once pre-render on server side then render on client side.
-To see once rendered on server side write console.log("Hello") and then go to client and see "Hello" in console but not in the terminal yet, to see in the terminal refersh the site in the browser then we can see value of console ("Hello") in terminal.
+To see once rendered on server side write console.log("Hello") and then go to client and see "Hello" in console but not in the terminal yet, to see in the terminal refresh the site in the browser then we can see value of console ("Hello") in terminal.

-### Due client component once pre-renderd on server site helpful, user will HTML content screen instead of blank screen.
+### Due client component once pre-render on server site helpful, user will HTML content screen instead of blank screen.

 # **Server Rendering Strategies**